 The U.S. Food and Drug Administration (FDA) is announcing a virtual public meeting about Medical Device Recalls.
 During this meeting, the Patient Engagement Advisory Committee (the Committee) will discuss factors the FDA and industry should consider to effectively communicate medical device recall information to patients and the public, including but not limited to content, format, methods used to disseminate the message, and timing of communication.
-Read full article.
+Read announcement.

 New Report on Temporomandibular Disorders: Priorities for Research and Care

 Over a year and half ago, the National Academy of Medicine (NAM) began the most comprehensive study ever undertaken on Temporomandibular Disorders (TMD).
 Read the study which assessed the current state of TMD research, education and training, the safety and efficacy of clinical treatments, and associated burden and costs.
 Read full article.